N-Acetylcysteine for Smoking Cessation in Tobacco and Cannabis Co-Use (NAC_CUD-TUD)

 • CBT

 The investigators will examine N-acetyl cysteine to treat concurrent tobacco use disorder and cannabis use in a double-blind, placebo-controlled RCT.
-Sixty regular cigarette smokers and cannabis users with current tobacco use disorder will be randomized to receive placebo per day over 8 weeks.
+Eligible regular cigarette smokers with current tobacco use disorder and cannabis use will be randomized to receive placebo per day over 8 weeks.

 What is the study measuring?